miguelcarcamov/gpuvmem/README.md

     -R  --robust-parameter Robust weighting parameter when gridding. -2.0 for uniform weighting, 2.0 for natural weighting and 0.0 for a tradeoff between these two.
 (Default R = 2.0).\n
     -T  --threshold        Threshold to calculate the spectral index image from above a certain number of sigmas in I_nu_0 -c  --copyright        Shows copyright conditions
     -w  --warranty         Shows no warranty details
-    --savemodel        Saves the model visibilities on the model column --nopositivity     Run gpuvmem using chi2 with no posititivy restriction --apply-noise      Apply random gaussian noise to visibilities --clipping         Clips the image to positive values --print-images     Prints images per iteration
+    --savemodel-input      Saves the model visibilities on the input MS model column --nopositivity         Run gpuvmem using chi2 with no posititivy restriction --apply-noise          Apply random gaussian noise to visibilities --clipping             Clips the image to positive values --print-images         Prints images per iteration
     --print-errors         Prints final error images
     --verbose              Shows information through all the execution

 # Framework usage